Tension: The tension trait measures the extent to which someone is relaxed. The two values are:

 Top 2 questions and expected answers (*there is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture):

-How will this question help you: the purpose of this question is to get an understanding of the level that the candidate will focus on the job and get it done.
-The answer the candidate provides will help you understand the reasoning of why they missed the deadline and how they dealt with the failure of not fulfilling the deadline.
+How this question helps you: the purpose of this question is to get an understanding of the level that the candidate will focus on the job and get it done.
+The answer the candidate provides will help you understand the reasoning of why they missed the deadline and how they dealt with the failure.

 2. Tell me about a time when you had to use coping strategies when dealing with a high-pressure situation?